Kristen Bell: 2004–2006: Veronica Mars and other roles

 In 2004, Bell earned acclaim for her starring role in the Lifetime television film Gracie's Choice, which received one of the network's highest ratings.
 She made her debut in a theatrically released film with David Mamet's action thriller Spartan, as Laura Newton, the kidnapped daughter of the U.S. president, acting alongside Val Kilmer.
-Bell also guest-starred on the HBO period drama series Deadwood, in a two-episode story arc ("Bullock Returns to the Camp" and "Suffer the Little Children").
+Bell guest-starred on the HBO period drama series Deadwood, in a two-episode story arc ("Bullock Returns to the Camp" and "Suffer the Little Children").

 At 24, she won the role of the title character in the UPN noir drama series Veronica Mars, which was launched in the fall of 2004.
 Created by Rob Thomas, the series starred Bell as the seventeen-year-old anti-establishment high school student and private detective.
 Bell drew on the parallels between the character of Veronica and her own life, since Bell's parents had divorced and her best friend had also died.
 The series earned acclaim from critics.
 Bell's performance earned her the Saturn Award for Best Actress on Television and a nomination for the TCA Award for Individual Achievement in Drama, among numerous others.
 Some critics asserted that her performance was overlooked, and deserved consideration for a Primetime Emmy Award.

 Aside from working on Veronica Mars, Bell starred in Reefer Madness: The Movie Musical, reprising the role she played in the short-lived 2001 Off-Broadway musical.
-The musical was a spoof of the 1936 exploitation film of the same name.
+The musical was a spoof of Reefer Madness, the 1936 exploitation film.
 Reefer Madness: The Movie Musical debuted on the Showtime network on April 16, 2005.
 Also in April, Bell starred as Gracie in Fifty Pills, an entry for the Tribeca Film Festival.
 She appeared in a short independent film called The Receipt and the horror film Roman, which was directed by her Crucible co-star Angela Bettis.
 Released on August 11, 2006, Pulse starred Bell as the lead Mattie.
 A remake of the Japanese horror film Kairo, the film grossed US$27.9 million worldwide but garnered negative response from critics.
 Frank Scheck of The Hollywood Reporter commented, "despite the starring presence of Kristen Bell, [the] young actress has far less interesting material to work with here than she does as [the character] 'Veronica Mars.'"